 "So no slayers needed?"
 Faith stood up.

-"It would seem not," Giles agreed.
+"It would seem not."
+Giles said.

 "Can't say I'm sorry to miss LA.
 Don't have the best memories of that place."